 The topic of dog vaccinations is a real can of worms.
 There are good arguments for, and good arguments against vaccinating dogs.
 The vaccine pros and cons conversation rages!
 Let's not fight!

 Have you ever considered the possibility that dog vaccinations do more harm than good?
-Some holistic veterinarians are saying that dog vaccines are the leading cause of other dog health problems.
+Some holistic veterinarians today, are saying that dog vaccines are the leading cause of other dog health problems.

 Puppy shots are given at varying intervals when the animal is young, and then yearly or every three years, after that.
-Over the course of your dog’s lifetime, that is a lot of vaccinations.
+Over the course of your dog’s lifetime, that is a lot of dog vaccinations.

 So it doesn't matter if your dog weighs 6 lbs or 160 lbs, the dose is the same.
 All dogs are required to get 1 ml of vaccine regardless of the size of the dog.

 Originally, dog vaccinations were intended to do good.
 Over the last few decades animal vaccines have become a multi- billion dollar industry.
 This is now big business like any other.

 So now what?
-Although I cannot tell you to stop vaccinating your dog, it would seem wise to keep the use of dog vaccines to a bare minimum.
+Although I cannot tell you to stop vaccinating your dog, it would seem wise to keep the use of dog vaccinations to a bare minimum.
 The most up to date information available assures us that vaccine protection will last a minimum of 5 years and very likely longer.
 Here's a great page to help you decide upon an effective dog vaccination schedule.